 Halogenated Hydrocarbons - Methylene Chloride, Chloroform, Carbon, Tetrachloride, Triclean, Trichlor, Perchlor

 Amines - Butylamine (Butylamine will attack coated polycarbonate also)

-Commercial Materials - Industrial materials that can attack uncoated polycarbonate include gasoline.
+Commercial Materials - Industrial materials that can attack uncoated polycarbonate include gasoline and paint thinner.

 For optimum, long-term clarity, the following cleaning procedures are recommended:

 - Rinse with warm water or warm soapy water

 For long term optical lens life it is best to never clean the lens when dry.
 Your polycarbonate lens spectacles should always be placed in an appropriate protective case when not in use.
 Never place the front of the lens face down on any surface.
 With proper care your polycarbonate lenses will give you months of clear, safe vision.